 \Vn - Selects send or do not send for MNP responses.

 \Xn - Sets standard XON/XOFF pass through flow control.
-This command works only when a standard buffered connection has been established and XON/XOFF flow control is being used.
+This command works only when a standard buffered connection is established and XON/XOFF flow control is being used.
 0=Modem acts on XON/XOFF received from the local DTE, but does not pass XON/XOFF to the remote modem.
 1=Modem acts on XON/XOFF received from the local DTE and passes XON/XOFF to the remote modem.
-This allows the local DTE to XON/XOFF the remote DTE through the established modem link.
+Using this switch allows the local DTE to XON/XOFF the remote DTE through the established modem link.

 \Y - Switches standard link to reliable link.